LeadWoods0902/DandD_Nightmare_Plague/Timelines/Campaign Timeline.md

 ## Day 1
-- The Kilfenora is returning from
+The Kilfenora is returning from Chimo to Senithar and while passing through the waters west of Brokvar, it is set upon by a strange magic: time seems to stop